pesca-dev/artwork/README.md

 # PescaDev Artwork

-The logo for PescaDev as a vector image.
+The logo for PescaDev as a vector image for being used in different PescaDev products.